 If you are using a content management system that has staging environment with its own unique domain like WordPress or SharePoint, then your entire website is replicated on that staging domain.
 The relative format allows the same website to exist on staging and production domain, or the live accessible version of your website, without having to go back in and recode all of the URLs.
 This not only makes coding easier for a web developer but also serves as a time saver.

 Pages that use relative links will load more quickly than pages using absolute URLs, for the most part, although the difference is minuscule at best.

 Why Choose Absolute URLs?

-An absolute URL makes it harder for people to scrape information from your website using scraper programs.
+An absolute URL makes it harder for people to scrape information from your site directory using scraper programs.
 If you have all of your internal links as relative URLs, it would be very easy for a scraper to simply scrape your entire website and put it up on a new domain.

 Disallows Duplicate Content

 It's very important to have absolute URLs in order to avoid duplicate content issue.
 Imagine you have multiple versions of root domains that are indexed in Google without a canonical tag point to correct version of the site.
 For example:

 According to Google, these are 4 different sites and Google could potentially enter your site on any one of these four pages.
 At this point if all of the internal links are relative URLs, they can then crawl and index your entire site using whatever format these are eventually resulting in a duplicate content issue.

 While coding URL, you do want to think about internal linking.
 If you have a <base href> tag that was implemented wrong on the site along with relative URLs, it will create a page that will land on 404 error page.